 This is a new system.
 We are hopeful that informal resolution will be possible in most cases.
-If it is not, there is the machinery for an independent, judicious, and expeditious means of arriving at a decision on individual cases and ordering corrective action.
+If it is not, there is the machinery for an independent, judicious, and expeditious means of arriving at a decision

-I believe that the transfer of the equal employment opportunity function to the Equal Employment Opportunity Commission would orient the program toward complaints and have the effect of elevating all complaints to the Commission level and weaken efforts ... informal resolution.
+I believe that the transfer of the equal employment opportunity function to the Equal Employment Opportunity Commission would orient the program toward complaints and have the effect of elevating all complaints to the Commission level and weaken efforts at informal resolution.